CDrummond/music-similarity/README.md

 updated to store the location of this library.
 This repo contains pre-built versions for:

-1. Fedora 64-bit
+1. Fedora 64-bit - `lib/x86-64/fedora/libmusly.so`
-2. Raspbian Buster 32-bit
+2. Raspbian Buster 32-bit, *not* linked to libav, therefore cannot be used for anlysis - `lib/armv7l/raspbian-buster/libmusly.so`
+3. Raspbian Buster 32-bit, linked against libav - `lib/armv7l/raspbian-buster/libav/libmusly.so`

 **macOS**